ngenator/tagbot/README.md

 # tagbot

-* Needs a custom bridge network so they can refer to the commands by hostname
+* Expects a bridge network called tagbot
+* Expects a file called `.bot_token` to contain your discord bot token